Central-Processing-Unit/Workshop2022/README.md

 ## Physical Overview

-### Shared Physical Configurations

-While there are fundamental differences in the design of the teams' respective robots, the base upon which the robot is build ill finish this later.
-The two robots have identical drive trains which allows for consistency across team code bases.
-The drive train consists of 4 omni-directional wheels in a square configuration 45 degrees off center.
+The base upon which the robot is built is a drive train which consists of 4 omni-directional wheels in a square configuration 45 degrees off center.
 While this is not a popular configuration, it is functionally the same as the more popular mecanum drive.
 This is commonly called the holonomic drive, and it allows movement in any direction, even with simultaneous rotation.
 This allows us to perform advanced maneuvers in short periods of time.
 The two robots also share the same carousel-spinning wheel design, which consists of a single motor mounted vertically at the backs of the robots.

-### CPU Robot Configuration

-The CPU robot features an active intake which picks up shipping elements without requiring any user input.
-A cascading linear lift system is then used to move shipping elements into the target areas.
-The active intake allows for simplicity in the inputs for the driver controlled portion.

-### Sigma Robot Configuration

-The Sigma robot features a single robotic arm and claw mechanism that acts as both intake and transport of shipping elements into the target areas.
-The fact that the entire lift and intake system is handled by just two motors allows for simplicity in our code.

-**Sigma robotics acknowledges and apologizes for the obvious inferiority of their robot when compared to the robot designed by CPU robotics**

-# include a picture :)
+The Sigma robot features a linear slide as a lift mechanism, and an intake assembly consisting of a sheet metal scoop facing out the front of the robot, and a servo-powered finger to pull in and hold shipping elements.

+*Image courtesy of Servo Magazine*

 ## Organizational Structure